 NFL Mobile – With my Verizon iPhone 6s I can watch the Sunday Night, Monday Night and Thursday Night Football games live on the iPhone.

 Remote – The fastest way to control the Apple TV from the iPhone.
 Makes selection, searching and entering passwords very easy.

-Netflix – How else can I keep up on Narcos and binge watch too many TV shows on my iPhone for $8 a month?
+Netflix – How else can I keep up on Netflix originals and binge watch too many TV shows on my iPhone?

 ESPN – I use this app to track teams, which lately simply lets me see how the Miami Dolphins are losing before my coworkers mention it.

 NFL Sunday Ticket – I am constantly busy on Sunday, no matter how I plan it, so I rely on NFL Sunday Ticket to watch the Miami Dolphins on my iPhone 6s.

 Xbox App – With this app I can connect to my Xbox to change the game I am playing, enter in text and see and respond to messages without leaving a game.

 Yahoo Fantasy – You can use this app to track almost any thing you need to stay on top of your fantasy sports team.

 Fox Sports Go – Watch live sports with your cable or satellite subscription Perfect if you have DirecTV and can’t watch on your TV.

 Hulu – If you don’t want to pay for cable, this is one of the easiest ways to keep up on the latest shows without buying a bunch of season passes in iTunes.